MoNezhadali/database_engineering/07-Database-Sharding.md

 - Schema changes (you have to add a row in all the shards)
 - Joins (it is maybe not even possible to do joins across databases)
 - If want to query something that does not go through the hash function (e.g. name of the customer) then you have to hit all the databases

+## When should I shard my database

+There are many things that you should consider before sharding:
+- If your reads are slow, consider partitioning
+- If there are too many read queries, and it is overwhelming your server, if caching does not help, you can do replication (and redirect reads to them using e.g. Nginx).
+Since writing is normally fast, you can keep writing to the master (which periodically pushes to the replicas).
+Try to avoid writing to replicas since it can result in inconsistency.
+- Note that if you do sharding, then the database engine will not be able to gaurantee ACID rules, you are technically working with different databases.
+There are some third-party applications that can take care of sharding for you, i.e. you only not knowing about the shards.